top of page

 More info about the hotel here

-Room Options and IPPAG rates visible in our Booking Form
+Room Options and IPPAG rates visible in our Participation Form

 ABOUT ISTANBUL, TURKEY